 When your body is exposed to allergens (allergy triggers), it makes histamines.
 Your body releases these chemicals to attack the allergen.
 Unfortunately, histamines cause the itching, sneezing, runny nose, and watery eyes associated with allergies.
 Antihistamines treat these symptoms.

 These were among the first antihistamines scientists developed.
 They are cheaper and widely available.
 They work in the part of the brain that controls nausea and vomiting.
 This means they can prevent motion sickness too.
 The most common side effect of first-generation antihistamines is feeling sleepy.
 For this reason, they are sometimes used to help people who have trouble sleeping (insomnia).

 Some common kinds you can buy over the counter include:

-- Brompheniramine (brand names include Children’s Dimetapp Cold)
+- Brompheniramine (one brand name: Children’s Dimetapp Cold)

-- Diphenhydramine (brand names include Benadryl, Nytol, Sominex)
+- Diphenhydramine (three brand names: Benadryl, Nytol, Sominex)

-- Doxylamine (brand names include Vicks NyQuil, Tylenol Cold and Cough Nighttime)
+- Doxylamine (two brand names: Vicks NyQuil, Tylenol Cold and Cough Nighttime)

 Second-generation OTC antihistamines

 These are newer medicines.
 Many treat allergy symptoms without causing sleepiness.
 Common kinds include:

 Note: Some antihistamines are mixed with other medicines.
 These could include pain relievers or decongestants.
 Many of the brand names above are for these combination medicines.
 These are meant to treat many symptoms at the same time.
 It is a good idea to treat just the symptoms that you have.
 If you have only a runny nose, don’t choose a medicine that also treats headache and fever.